Be a critical thinker, a skeptic.

 Skepticism is essential if you want to avoid being taken in by a scam or a useless fad.
 Healthy skepticism draws on your ability to think critically to dispel worries in response to false alarms.

-I always investigate the claims made in these emails and always find the majority are false.
+I always investigate the claims made in these emails and usually find the majority are false.

 Use some healthy skepticism if you receive one of these alarming emails, even if it comes from someone you know or what seems to be a credible source.